donkirkby/chess-kit/docs/rules.md

     they capture.
 Start the game by choosing which capture moves each of your opponent's pieces will use, then try to deduce how each of your pieces can capture.
 (2 players, chess set, pencils, and paper)
-* [Two Move Chess][two-move-chess] both players choose two pieces to move each turn, but choosing the same piece cancels out.
+* [Two Move Chess][two-move-chess] makes both players simultaneously choose two pieces to move each turn, but choosing the same piece cancels out.
 (2 players, chess set, and deck of cards)
 * [Adrenaline Chess][adrenaline-chess] adds power ups to chess.
 (2
     players, chess set, and checkers set)
-* [Tar Pit Chess][tar-pit-chess] use cards and checkers to trap your opponent in tar.
+* [Tar Pit Chess][tar-pit-chess] uses cards and checkers to trap your opponent in tar.
 (2 players, chess set, checkers set, and deck of cards)
 * [Chess Golf][chess-golf] makes players race to plan the best route,